-The Board of Directors consists of ten (10) members, as follows: (a) three (3) Directors elected by the holders of the class A common shares; (b) five (5) Directors elected by the holders of the class E common shares; and (c) two (2) Directors elected by the holders of all common shares.
+The Board of Directors consists of ten (10) members, as follows: three (3) Directors elected by the holders of the Class "A" common shares; five (5) Directors elected by the holders of the Class "E" common shares; and two (2) Directors elected by the holders of all common shares.

-Ricardo M. Arango
+Ricardo Manuel Arango

 Herminio A. Blanco